IrrigAction-G4/LSTM-IoT/README.md

-# 🌱 IrrigAction Backend Snapshot
+# IrrigAction - Group 4

 > ⚠️ **Note:** This is a **partial copy** of the IrrigAction backend codebase.
 > Core modules like **Image Recognition**, **QGIS integration**, and **Decision-Making algorithms** are **not included**.